ShafayetHossain/unity-hands-client/README.md

 ### Applied Events Section
 - Displays events the user has joined.
 - Includes a **Remove Event** button to unregister from an event.

+## Security & Authentication
+- **Firebase Authentication** is used for user login and registration.
+- **JSON Web Token (JWT)** is implemented for secure user authentication and protected routes.
+- Users can only access or modify their own events and applications.

 ## Live Website
 [Unity Hand Live](https://unity-hands.netlify.app/)